firstlookmedia/aws-profile-gpg/README.md

 ## Benefits

 1\.
-Your secret access keys are encrypted at rest on disk so if someone gains access to your machine, they still won't have access to your AWS credentials.
+Your secret access keys are encrypted at rest on disk so if someone gains access to your machine, they still won't have access to your AWS credentials

 2\.
-You can safely store your encrypted credentials in Dropbox or on a server so you can access the same config and credentials files from multiple machines.
+You can safely store your encrypted credentials in Dropbox or on a server so you can access the same config and credentials files from multiple machines

 3\.
-Since the script works by decrypting the credentials file and adding `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` to the processes environment, you can use it with other apps the use these environment variables, e.g. [Terraform](https://www.terraform.io/docs/providers/aws/).
+Since the script works by decrypting the credentials file and adding `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` to the processes environment, you can use it with other apps the use these environment variables, e.g. [Terraform](https://www.terraform.io/docs/providers/aws/)

 4\.
-If you use an [OpenGPG card](https://en.wikipedia.org/wiki/OpenPGP_card) such as a [Yubikey](https://www.yubico.com/support/knowledge-base/categories/articles/use-yubikey-openpgp/) as a private key, it will effectively act as a hardware MFA device for your access keys.
+If you use an [OpenGPG card](https://en.wikipedia.org/wiki/OpenPGP_card) such as a [Yubikey](https://www.yubico.com/support/knowledge-base/categories/articles/use-yubikey-openpgp/) as a private key, it will effectively act as a hardware MFA device for your access keys

-_More uses are in __Usage__ below._
+_Details and use cases are outlined in __Usage__ below._

 ## Prerequisites